king-fox-2019/hackoverflow/README.md

 ### 403: Forbidden

 - `You don't have authorization to this question`: Happens when you try to manipulate (edit, delete) a question that's not posted by you.
 If that's not the case, then try to check whether you typed the id correctly.
+- `You don't have authorization to this answer`: Happens when you try to manipulate (edit, delete) an answer that's not posted by you.
+If that's not the case, then try to check whether you typed the id correctly.

 ## User Routes